TheKunalGarg/TheKunalGarg/README.md

 <img align='right' src='giphy.gif' width='400'>

 Hi, My name is Kunal Garg.
-I have a keen interest in Machine Learning and Web Development and also took part in many All India Hackathons.
+I have a keen interest in Machine Learning and Web Development.
 I am very dedicated to my work and passionate about implementing and launching new ideas.
 Fast learner and adaptable to different project environments.
 My work will be full of unique creativity and style .